186 Visa Summary

 You must have at least the knowledge of vocational English.

-This stream is available only to people who hold a subclass 457 visa.
+This stream is available only to people who hold a subclass 457 visa or 482 visa.
 People who hold other 400 series visas may qualify to apply for a permanent residence visa through the Direct Entry stream.

 Direct Entry stream